tuckadvisors/slackbot-test/README.md

 - [Find role associated with lambda](role.png)
 - [Give permissions](policy.png) (note that you need to give permission to that specific secret)
 - Test with local boto config `python app.py`
-- Slackbot doesn't currently need any secrets but need to test this code and use in other lambdas
+- Slackbot doesn't currently need any Amazon secrets but need to test this code and use in other lambdas

 ### Set up a Slack app